 Over the years, the MLIA has expanded the range of service it provides to cabin owners and the Laguna Mountain community.
-The Association is a positive force building good working relationships between cabin owners and the Forest Service.
+The Association is a positive force building good working relationships between cabin owners and the US Forest Service who issue the recreation residence permits which allow the cabins to be on forest land.
 The MLIA educates cabin owners on Forest Service policies to help owners maintain their cabin compliance.
-The Association is also an active participant in ensuring cabin owners get the best appraisal value possible as part of the fee setting process which occurs every ten years.

 There are 175 cabins leased from the US Forest Service in the Mt Laguna portion of the Cleveland National Forest.
-The cabins are grouped in eight tracts, Laguna, El Centro, Piedra, Boiling Springs, Burnt Rancheria, Escondido and Shrine.
-Each cabin owner automatically becomes a member of the Improvement Association at the time of cabin purchase.
+The cabins are grouped in eight tracts; Laguna, El Centro, Piedra, Boiling Springs, Burnt Rancheria, Escondido and Shrine.
+Each cabin owner automatically becomes a member of the MLIA at the time of cabin purchase through their water service provision.

 The Mount Laguna Improvement Association is incorporated as a 501(c)12 not-for-profit organization.